seanbreckenridge/seanb-utils/README.md

 scripts extracted from my [dotfiles](https://github.com/seanbreckenridge/dotfiles), see [index](#script-index)

-## WIP:

-Need to go through the process of actually adding all scripts I want to here, which involves adding checks for dependencies/help text to some of them.
-For now, see <https://sean.fish/d/?dark>

----

 This includes:

 - Pure utility/wrangling scripts like `lower`, `upper`, `chomp`, `rcut`, `tally`, `unique`, `average`; which help process outputs of other commands, which are commonly used by other shellscripts I put up on other repositories -- hence the reason to make this repo so they're easily installable